Access to council services

 The Housing Homelessness Service is operating as normal.
 People experiencing homelessness can either call the Homeless Service on 01748 901150 or the out of hours number on 01653 697737.

 Only emergency and urgent housing repairs will be taking place for council tenants.
-Routine repairs are started during September.
+From September routine repairs have restarted.